oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 ### Activate conda environment With Root Access

-Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the `setvars.sh` script and [Intel Distribution of Modin environment installation] (https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).
+Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the `setvars.sh` script and [Intel® Distribution of Modin* environment installation] (https://software.intel.com/content/www/us/en/develop/articles/installing-ai-kit-with-conda.html).
 Then navigate in Linux shell to your oneapi installation path, typically `/opt/intel/oneapi/` when installed as root or sudo, and `~/intel/oneapi/` when not installed as a superuser.
 If you customized the installation folder, the `setvars.sh` file is in your custom folder.

 Activate the conda environment with the following command: